tomhendra/dotfiles/README.md

 - Apple Music (iCloud for library)
 - WhatsApp Web (synced to iPhone)

-Benefits of Mackup:
+**Benefits of Mackup:**

 - No need to pull changes from GitHub dotfiles repo to apply changes - "set and forget".
 - Make a change to dotfile > run `mackup backup` > done.
 - New apps installed just need a mackup.cfg entry if supported (specifying which apps to handle).

-Drawbacks of Mackup:
+**Drawbacks of Mackup:**

 - Less control (although specifying which apps to handle in .cfg is better than the reverse).
 - Zsh / Vim errors (reported) - Common pattern seems to be excluding zsh in Mackup.cfg!
-- Moving things away from Mackup due to errors disorganizes maintenance by using multiple backup methods.
+- Moving things away from Mackup due to errors fragments maintenance by using multiple backup methods.
 - iTerm2 overwrites Mackup-created symlinks (verified).
 - Mackup dev team's support list contains apps without official vendor support.
 - Negative comments from vendors requesting removal from Mackup's support list!